alexdataengineer/Data_Engineering_Playground/README.md

 ## 📋 Roadmap

-- [ ] Migração para estrutura organizada por projetos
+- [ ] Migration to organized project structure
-- [ ] Documentação completa de cada projeto
+- [ ] Complete documentation for each project
-- [ ] Testes automatizados
+- [ ] Automated tests
 - [ ] CI/CD pipeline
-- [ ] Monitoramento e alertas
+- [ ] Monitoring and alerts
-- [ ] Otimização de performance
+- [ ] Performance optimization

-## 🤝 Contribuições
+## 🤝 Contributions

-Este é um projeto pessoal, mas sinta-se à vontade para explorar e usar como referência.
-Se encontrar algo útil ou tiver sugestões, abra uma issue ou entre em contato.
+This is a personal project, but feel free to explore and use as a reference.
+If you find something useful or have suggestions, open an issue or get in touch.

-## 📝 Licença
+## 📝 License

-Projeto pessoal para fins educacionais e de desenvolvimento profissional.
+Personal project for educational and professional development purposes.

 ---

-**Desenvolvido com ❤️ para explorar o mundo da Engenharia de Dados**
+Developed by Alexsander Silveira